viaacode/sip-specification/sip_structure/5_structure_package.md

 ## /metadata (directory)

-The `/metadata` directory contains both descriptive and preservation metadata about the (sub-)IE(s) at the package level.
+The `/metadata` directory contains both descriptive and preservation metadata about the IE(s) at the package level.
 It also contains preservation metadata about the SIP as a whole.

 ***Requirements***